 Addiction usually does not occur on its own.
 It is often paired with a co-occurring disorder such as depression, anxiety, PTSD, or eating disorders.
 This exacerbates the Complex Disease of addiction because there is a strong link between physical, mental, emotional, social, and spiritual health.
 Substance use affects a person’s health, mood, finances, career, family, relationships, and much more.

 In order to overcome addiction, it is essential to treat co-occurring disorders together and understand the full impact of mental health and substance use.
 Treating one condition but not the other can worsen symptoms and make recovery even more difficult and relapse more likely.
-For instance, detox as a standalone treatment is not enough because it does nothing to address the underlying reasons behind the substance abuse problem or change the person’s behavior.

 Working Together for Recovery